XComputerDavidX/SOCKS5-proxy/README.md

 # SOCKS5-proxy
-This script strictly follows the rule of school network and does not count as hacking, brute forcing, using bugs

 This proxy.sh allows you to connect to an external server eg. Google Cloud VM to bypass the IPS/School website restrictions

 You might encounter issue with Google Chrome on MacOS, as it doesn't obey the system proxy settings, this can be solved by installing extension "Proxy Switcher".